Sambe

 Sambe (삼베), or hemp fiber, is a traditional fiber for Korean clothing.
-The knowledge of weaving sambe skillfully is being lost, has been deemed a national treasure, and specific individuals with the ability were designated intangible cultural assets.
-Sambe was the primary textile fiber used in clothing for commoners prior to the introduction of cotton to Korea in the late 15th century.
+An increasingly rare practice, it has been made a national treasure, and specific individuals with the ability were designated intangible cultural assets.
+Sambe was the primary textile fiber used in clothing for commoners/sangmin prior to the introduction of cotton to Korea in the late 15th century.
 A particularly fine variety is andongpo from Andong, North Gyeongsang Province.

 A Korean traditional funeral includes a sambe death dress for the deceased and sambe clothing for mourners.
 After commercial relations between China and Korea resumed in 1990, Chinese-made hemp cloth began to replace Korean cloth.